Client-focused technology business

 We develop and fine-tune our systems within a continuous improvement process, working in conjunction with the major players in our markets, to anticipate our clients’ problems and respond to them in the best possible way.

-Our R&D teams are running various projects, concerning both our Exaus© proprietary technology and our file of accounting entries analysis platform.
+Our R&D teams are running various projects concerning our Exaus® proprietary technology.
 Besides the ongoing optimisation of our algorithms and their processing capacity, our teams are working on refining analysis performance and developing new artificial intelligence algorithms.
-We are also working permanently on improving the look-and-feel and the UX of our platforms.
+We are also working permanently on improving the look-and-feel and the UX of our platform.

 We are making data visualisation a major avenue of development for our “FEC” file of accounting entries analysis software, with the aim of showing accounts data in the form of graphics and dashboards.